Rodia-s/heuritech-test/README.md

 then test URL :
 0.0.0.0.5000/upload_json
-to upload the dataset I put it locally (imagine this data file retrieve from anywhere )
+to upload the dataset I put it locally